 Hungary is an independent, democratic, constitutional State governed by the rule of law.
 Hungary’s legal system is based on the Fundamental Law of Hungary that entered into force on 1 January 2012.
-According to the Fundamental Law Hungary is a republic and the form of Hungary’s government is parliamentary.
+According to the Fundamental Law, Hungary is a republic and the form of Hungary’s government is parliamentary democracy.

 The supreme body of popular representation is the Parliament.
-Currently, there are 199 Members of Parliament, elected for four years by direct, secret ballot based on universal and equal right of votes of the citizens.
-The next election will be in 2018.
+Currently, there are 199 Members of Parliament, elected for four years by direct, secret ballot based on universal and equal suffrage.
+The most recent elections were held in 2018.

 The President of the Republic, the Government, each parliamentary committee and each Member of the Parliament may propose bills.

-The seat of the Parliament is in Budapest, at Kossuth Square.
+The seat of the Parliament is in Budapest, in Kossuth Square.

 The official website of the Hungarian Parliament is available here.

-The Government is the general body of executive power, and the principle organ of public administration.
+The Government is the general body of the executive power, and the principle organ of public administration.
 The Government adopts decrees that shall not be contrary to any Act.
-The Government is answerable to Parliament.
+The Government is accountable for the Parliament.

 The official website of the Hungarian Government is available here.

-The justice is administered in a four-level system by the Curia (the principal judicial organ), the Regional Court of Appeal, the Regional Courts, and the District Courts.
+Justice is administered in a four-level system by the Curia (the principal judicial organ), the Regional Courts of Appeal, the Regional Courts, and the District Courts.
 Judges are independent and subordinated only to Acts and shall not be instructed in relation to their judicial activities.
 Judges may only be removed from office for the reasons and in procedure specified in a cardinal act.
 Judges shall not be affiliated to any political party or engage in any political activity.

-There are five Regional Courts of Appeal with 165 judges.
+There are five Regional Courts of Appeal.
 The Regional Courts of Appeal judge upon the appeals filed against the decisions of the District courts and the Regional Courts, and act in other cases referred to its scope of competence.

 There are 20 Regional Courts that hear cases in the first instance – in the cases specified in an Act of Parliament – and judge upon the appeals filed against the decisions of the District courts and the administrative and labour courts.

 The District courts proceed as a court of first instance.
-Labour and administrative courts also proceed as a court of first instance and will be courts on local level from 1 January 2013.
+Labour and administrative courts also proceed as a court of first instance and they are courts on local level from 1 January 2013.